Merci-chao/userChrome.js/README.md

 **Version 3.2**
 - Add `justifyCenter`: Justify tabs to the center horizontally: `0` - never, `1` - when there is only one row, `2` - always.
 Behaviors such as closing tabs and collapsing tab groups may differ slightly when tabs are centered.
 - Add `scrollButtonsSize`: The size (in pixels) of the scroll buttons during dragging.
-The minimum value is `2`; the maximum is limited to half the tab height.
+Minimum: `2`; the maximum is limited to half the tab height.
 - Update for Firefox 143.
 - Fix the problem that cannot drag tabs onto the Bookmarks Toolbar in some cases.
 - Bug fixes.